gan74/Yave/README.md

 ## Disclaimer
 This is a pet/learning project, it's not meant to be a serious engine and should not be used for anything beside playing with vulkan.

-Currently only tested with GCC 8+, doesn't work with MSVC, not tested with Clang.
+Currently only supports Windows, and only tested with GCC 8+ (I use MSYS2, but any version should do), doesn't work with MSVC, not tested with Clang.

 ## Status